jeffreysbrother/morality/README.md

 Instead of trying to mend a useless religious concept, all we need to say is that some individuals like x, while some do not.
 Of course, some feel-good things might turn out to be bad choices.
 This is life.
 Good things happen and horrible things happen.

 If at this point you're squirming in your seat wondering how on earth we go about punishing people, I'd like you to go look in the mirror and examine yourself for a couple minutes.
 Hopefully, after some time you'll realize that you've gone and changed the subject yet again.

+Too many cigarettes is a BAD IDEA.
+An unjust war and premeditated murder are horrific, fear-inducing events ... most today would be inclined to classify only the former as "morally wrong".
+I fear that the motivations are slim: 1) religion or some other kind of dogma that impairs thinking (scientism, perhaps), 2) the unfortunate fact that a human-independent fiction might be the only way to control a society.